 What is the WSET Diploma?

-The Level 4 Diploma in Wines and Spirits is WSET’s flagship qualification, providing in-depth knowledge and understanding of wines, spirits and the global industry.
-It’s divided into six ‘units’, each focusing on a key element of the world of wines and spirits, and you must pass every unit to gain the qualification.
+The Level 4 Diploma in Wines is WSET’s flagship qualification, providing in-depth knowledge and understanding of wines and the global industry.
+It’s divided into mandatory units, each focusing on a key element of the world of wines, and you must pass every unit to gain the qualification.

-It’s not service-orientated so it won’t teach you to serve wine in a high-end hospitality setting as would a more practicaly led certification from the Court of Master Sommeliers, for example.
-Instead, the Diploma offers in-depth coverage of everything from the global business of wines and spirits, through grape growing and wine making, to learning about the different still, sparkling and fortified wines from around the globe as well as the key styles of spirits worldwide.
-Assessment is through a combination of coursework and closed-book written exams, covering both theory and tasting.
+It’s not service-orientated so it won’t teach you to serve wine in a high-end hospitality setting as would a more practically led certification from the Court of Master Sommeliers, for example.
+Instead, the Diploma offers in-depth coverage of everything from the global business of wines, through grape growing and winemaking, to learning about the different still, sparkling and fortified wines from around the globe.
+Assessment is through a combination of closed-book written exams and a research assignment, covering both theory and tasting.

 Career prospects and professional progression

-Interestingly, an increasing percentage of Diploma students (and many more than when I studied Diploma myself) are from outside the industry, with as many as 10 percent of those studying at the WSET School London, the largest Diploma course provider, classed as enthusiasts working in other industries who wish to take their knowledge to the next level – a trend that is largely reflected at Diploma providers around the world.
-For former finance professional and current Diploma student Virginia Goldsack, doing the course actually inspired her to move industries; she is about to begin a new role working as Brand Ambassador for English wine producer Nyetimber.
-According to Virginia, “the breadth of WSET’s teachings opened my eyes to the exciting and dynamic wine industry, so much so that during my studies I have actually changed career.”
+Interestingly, an increasing percentage of Diploma students (and many more than when I studied Diploma myself) are from outside the industry, with as many as 10 per cent of those studying at WSET School London, the largest Diploma course provider, classed as enthusiasts working in other industries who wish to take their knowledge to the next level – a trend that is largely reflected at Diploma providers around the world.
+For former finance professional and Diploma graduate Virginia Goldsack, doing the course actually inspired her to move industries; she is now Brand Ambassador for English wine producer Nyetimber.
+According to Virginia, “the breadth of WSET’s teachings opened my eyes to the exciting and dynamic wine industry, so much so that during my studies I actually changed career.”

 Many prospective employers are aware of the rigour, discipline and depth of knowledge required to hold those magic letters, so much so that many even stipulate the Level 4 Diploma as a pre-requisite for senior positions.
-Regine Lee, Head of Customer Business Support at Liberty Wines in the UK commented:
+Regine Lee MW, Head of Operations at Liberty Wines in the UK commented:

 “We at Liberty place a lot of emphasis on having a knowledgeable team, from Customer Services, Customer Business Support and Sales through to Finance and the Warehouse, in order to provide the best service possible to customers when they are selecting or ordering wine from us.
 This is why we support so many of our team in completing the WSET Level 4 Diploma and why it’s beneficial for a potential job candidate to have achieved it.”